 ELECTRIC SUPERINTENDENT: Donnie Miller PH:515-989-0849 EMAIL

 POWER OUTAGES: The safe and reliable delivery of electricity is the primary goal of the Carlisle Municipal Electric Department.
 We are very proud of the reliability of our service.
 However, power outages do occur within our system.
-The most common reasons for an outage are wind storms, lightening, squirrels, or accidents involving a power pole.
+The most common reasons for an outage are wind storms, lightening, squirrels, or accidents involving electrical equipment or material.

 Your call is important.
 It enables us to determine the extent of the outage and the portion of the electric system impacted.
 This assists us in determining the location and cause of the outage.